cosmos/cosmos-sdk/docs/core/events.md

 ### Examples

-Below are some examples of Events you can query using the SDK.
+The following examples show how to query Events using the SDK.

 | Event                                            | Description                                                                                                                                              |
 | ------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------- |